moneytoo/awesome-fdroid/README.md

 [<img src="https://github.com/user-attachments/assets/02dd4059-6551-483f-a7bd-20d7fe3eb0e4">](https://fdroid.tabler.dev/)

-Visit 👉 https://fdroid.tabler.dev/ 👈 to view the table.
+Visit 👉 https://fdroid.tabler.dev/ 👈 to explore the table.

 ## About

 It's not easy to discover great new apps on F-Droid without reviews or download counts.

 This table lists app repository star counts from GitHub and GitLab.
 Around 80% of F-Droid app source repositories are hosted on GitHub and about 10% on GitLab.
-The number of stars may not be the best signal but at least it's something.
+The number of stars may not be the best signal, but at least it's something.

 ## Repositories